-Attendance at a USP Suffolk primary school's nursery provision does not guarantee a place into that school's Reception class.
+Attendance at a USP primary school's nursery provision does not guarantee a place into that school's Reception class.

-Ditton Lodge, as a Cambridgeshire Primary, Steeple Bumpstead, as an Essex Primary and Robert Kett as a Norfolk Primary follow their own separate policies available on their website.
+Ditton Lodge, as a Cambridgeshire Primary, Steeple Bumpstead, as an Essex Primary and Robert Kett, Colman Infants, Colman Juniors, Heartsease, Henderson Green, Lingwood and Valley as Norfolk Primaries follow their own separate policies available on their website.
 This document applies to USP's Suffolk primary schools.